-Some users have posted on Microsoft’s forum about a Hypervisor_Error BSOD (blue screen of death) issue with a 0x00020001 stop code.
+Some users have posted on Microsoft’s forum about a Hypervisor_Error BSOD (Blue Screen of Death) issue with a 0x00020001 stop code.

 I’ve seen this Hypervisor_Error BSOD three times in the past two weeks.
 Each time that it happens, I am running an AVD (Android virtual device); and I am working on a mobile application.

-How can I fix the Hypervisor_Error for good?
+How do I fix the Hypervisor error?

 1. Update all your system drivers

-DriverFix is ideal for resolving driver issues as it enables users to quickly and easily download and install drivers for PC devices that need new ones.
+Outbyte Driver Updater is ideal for resolving driver issues as it lets users quickly and easily download and install drivers for PCs that need new ones.

 Pro users can select an Automatically Install option to install downloaded drivers at the click of a button, which makes updating drivers very straightforward.

-Other useful DriverFix features
+Other useful Outbyte Driver Updater features

-- DriverFix backs up drivers with ZIP files before updating them
+- Outbyte Driver Updater backs up drivers with ZIP files before updating them

-- Users can schedule scans for optimal times with DriverFix’s schedule manager
+- Users can schedule scans for optimal times with Outbyte Driver Updater’s schedule manager

 - Its download manager displays driver download progress for users

-- Live chat support is available for DriverFix users
+- Live chat support is available for Outbyte Driver Updater users

 Outbyte Driver UpdaterEasily resolve the Hypervisor_Error by using this versatile and powerful software today.

-2. Fix RAM issues with Windows Memory Diagnostic
+3. Fix RAM issues with Windows Memory Diagnostic

 - Press the Windows + S hotkey for the search utility.

-- Click Windows Memory Diagnostic to open that utility’s window.
+- Type memory in the search box and click Windows Memory Diagnostic to open that utility’s window.

-3. Update Windows 10
+4. Update Windows 10

-- Press the Check for updates option to download new patch updates.
+- Click the Check for updates button.

-4. Run a check disk scan
+5. Run a check disk scan

-- Input this chkdsk command:
+- Input this chkdsk command and hit Enter:

 chkdsk C: /f /r /x